 - Chocolate Chips.
 I think semi-sweet chocolate chips balance out the flavor of these muffins the best.
 However, dark chocolate chips will also work.
 And feel free to use mini chips instead of regular sized ones!

-How to Make Healthy Chocolate Muffins with Chocolate Chips
+How to Make Skinny Chocolate Muffins with Chocolate Chips

 STEP 1: Prep your muffin tins by spraying them with a nonstick spray or putting in paper liners and preheat the oven to 350 degrees.

 STEP 2: Combine all of the ingredients with the exception of the chocolate chips in a blender or food processor.
 Pulse until the mixture is smooth and the oats are ground.